 The CNPS SCV Native Plant Lecture Series has something for everyone -- whether you're curious about native plants, an experienced or aspiring native plant gardener or a professional botanist, you will find something to interest and educate you in our offerings.
 From gardening to plant science to conservation to tours of botanical hot spots, if you're interested in California's native plants, there's something here for you.
-Most of our lectures are in the evening, although we occasionally schedule them during the day.
+Most of our lectures are on Wednesday evening.
 Our talks are live presentations followed by Q&As with the viewing audience.
 They are live streamed simultaneously to Zoom and YouTube.

-Wednesday, January 13, 2021 7:30pm
+Wednesday, January 19, 2022, 7:30pm